List of United States Navy oilers: Henry J. Kaiser class

 The Henry J. Kaiser replenishment oilers are a class of fleet replenishment oilers for which construction began in August 1984.
 This class is composed of eighteen underway replenishment oilers which are operated by the Military Sealift Command to provide underway replenishment of fuel to Navy combat ships and jet fuel for aircraft and helicopters aboard aircraft carriers and surface warships.
 The Kaiser-class ships also have a limited capacity to supply ammunition, dry stores and refrigerated stores, although not as much as the AOEs and AORs; they do not have helicopter embarkation facilities.
-A Kaiser-class oiler operating in tandem with a Lewis and Clark-class AKE is considered to be the equivalent of one AOE.
+A Kaiser-class oiler operating in tandem with a Lewis and Clark-class AKE is considered to be the equivalent of one Supply class AOE.

 Two of this class were canceled and laid up incomplete, and a third transferred to the Chilean navy.